Magdaline-k/data-analytics-portfolio/README.md

 Here, you'll find my latest projects, where I analyze sales trends, business performance, and more.

 # data-analytics-portfolio
-A showcase of data analysis and power bi dashboards
+A showcase of data analysis and Power BI dashboards

 ## 📊 Projects